xray-forge/xray-16-types/docs/plugins/macros.md

 }
 ```

 All options default to `true`.
-Token-driven options do nothing unless the matching helper appears in the source.
+Token-driven options do nothing until the matching helper appears in source.

 ## Configuration